 You can do many things to prevent a recurrence of kidney stones.
-Knowing the stone's specific mineral composition can help determine which preventive steps are most likely to reduce your risk of recurrence.
-Check with your doctor before making any major changes in your diet, but these general guidelines, for many people, can help.
+Knowing the stone's specific mineral composition can help determine which preventive steps are most likely to reduce your risk of getting another kidney stone.
+Check with your health care provider before making any major changes in your diet, but these general guidelines may help.

-- Drink 2 to 3 quarts of liquid every day.
+Drink 2 to 3 quarts of liquid every day.
 Drinking plenty of fluid is probably the most important way to prevent future stones since this will dilute the mineral concentration in your urine.
-Ask your doctor how much fluid is right for you if you have any other medical conditions or take any medicines.
+Ask your health care provider how much fluid is right for you, especially if you have other medical conditions or take any medicines.

-- Reduce your salt intake to no more than 2400 mg a day, since higher amounts may raise the level of calcium in your urine.
-Your doctor may recommend even lower amounts if you have certain medical conditions.
+Reduce your salt intake to no more than 2400 mg a day since higher amounts may raise the level of calcium in your urine.
+Your health care provider may recommend even lower amounts if you have certain medical conditions.

-- Do not restrict calcium unless told by your doctor to do so.
+Do not restrict calcium unless your health care providers advises you to do so.
 A moderate amount of calcium in the diet has been shown to be best for most people.
 Restricting calcium may actually increase the risk of stones.

 Often there are no symptoms of a kidney stone until it starts to move and blocks the flow of urine.

 Waves of sharp pain in your back and side or lower abdomen.
 The pain may move toward the groin or testicles.